 The dress rehearsal is a good time to tell students that they will encounter different situations, especially when the audience includes children.
 They may have someone press their button and walk away in the middle of sharing.
 We tell them that if that happens they should just stop.

-Or if they have students pressing their button multiple times and being silly they can do the speech once and then freeze back into their positions.
+Also if they have students pressing their button multiple times and being silly they can do the speech once and then freeze back into their positions.
 It’s important to encourage them to not get discouraged if these types of things happen.
 It’s a part of the experience.

 Step 4: It’s Showtime!